Eric106/http2https/README.md

 # http2https
-Tool to convert a reachable HTTP service into a HTTPS.
+Tool to convert a HTTP service into a HTTPS.
 For example:
 ```console
 Subnet: 192.168.0.0/24
 ------------------------------------------